Mohanavadivel-git/caasworkshop/lesson3.3.md

 2. Navigate to the [python sample project](https://api.oc.local:8443/console/project/python/overview) and click the Storage tab/icon and click "Create Storage".

-3. Fill out the form with the following options
+3. Fill out the form with the following options and click create
 - **Storage Class**: nfs
 - **Name**: my-storage-claim
 - **Access Mode**: Shared Access (RWX)
 - **Size**: 5 MiB

-> NOTE: Size of volume needs to fit within the constraints of your app size limits - hence the small size of this drive
+> :floppy_disk: Size of volume needs to fit within the constraints of your app size limits - hence the small size of this drive

 ### Applying the Changes in the Manifest

 4. Open the samples repo you previously cloned and open the python.yaml file (located at /manifest/python.yaml) in your editor of choice

-> NOTE: Because your samples drive is mounted to the VM, you can edit the YAML file outside the VM
+> :raised_hands: Because your samples drive is mounted to the VM, you can edit the YAML file outside the VM

 5. Uncomment lines 124-130 in the python.yaml and save the changes.

 ```
         volumeMounts:
           - name: "volume-claim"
-            mountPath: "/home/newPath"
+            mountPath: "/home/new"
       volumes:
       - name: "volume-claim"
         persistentVolumeClaim: